EverBlueTest/Html/README.md

 1. --

-   All the content in this branch is only informative.
+   All the code in this brach is free and GNU License installed.

 3. --